All students must create a new AwardSpring account

 Napa Valley College provides a variety of scholarships to current students.
 These scholarships are made possible by the generous donations from the Napa Valley College Foundation and various individuals, organizations, and businesses.
 We are grateful for the support they offer NVC students.

-The application will open on December 2, 2013 and close on February 4, 2014.
+The application opens each year on the first Monday in December and closes on the first Tuesday of the following February.
 Recipients are selected by the scholarship committee, which is comprised of faculty and staff.
 Selections are made on a competitive basis with consideration given to:

 - Academic Achievement